Meromorphic continuation and non-polar singularities of local zeta functions in some smooth cases: Known results

-The determination of the value of $c_0(f)$ have been studied deeply.
+The determination of the value of $c_0(f)$ has been studied deeply.
 In the seminal work of Verchenko \cite{var76}, when $f$ is real analytic and {\it nondegenerate with respect to its Newton polyhedron}, the index $c_0(f)$ is represented by using the {\it Newton distance} $d(f)$ of $f$ as

 under some conditions.
-(See \cite{var76}, \cite{kn20} for the definitions of Newton polyhedron, nondegeneracy with respect to the Newton polyhedron, Newton distance, etc.) We remark that if $f$ is real analytic, then $Z_f(\varphi)(s)$ can be meromorphically continued to the whole complex plane, and in particular it has a pole at $s=-c_0(f)$ under the condition \eqref{eqn:2.1}.
-In the same paper \cite{var76}, two-dimensional case is also investigated deeply.
-Indeed, it is shown that for real analytic $f$, the equality \eqref{eqn2:6} holds in {\it adapted coordinate}.
+(See \cite{var76}, \cite{kn20} for the definitions of the Newton polyhedron, the nondegeneracy with respect to the Newton polyhedron, the Newton distance, etc.) We remark that if $f$ is real analytic, then $Z_f(\varphi)(s)$ can be meromorphically continued to the whole complex plane, and in particular it has a pole at $s=-c_0(f)$ under the condition \eqref{eqn:2.1}.
+In the same paper \cite{var76}, the two-dimensional case is also investigated deeply.
+Indeed, it is shown that for real analytic $f$, the equality \eqref{eqn2:6} holds in {\it adapted coordinates}.
 In smooth cases, similar results are given in \cite{gre06}, \cite{kn16tor}.
-In particular, Greenblatt \cite{gre06} obtains a sharp result in two-dimensional case. \begin{theorem}[\cite{gre06}] When $f$ is a nonflat smooth function defined near the origin in $\R^2$, the equation $c_0(f)=1/d(f)$ holds in adapted coordinates. \end{theorem}
+In particular, Greenblatt \cite{gre06} obtains a sharp result in the two-dimensional case. \begin{theorem}[\cite{gre06}] When $f$ is a nonflat smooth function defined near the origin in $\R^2$, the equation $c_0(f)=1/d(f)$ holds in adapted coordinates. \end{theorem}

-We reffer that Ikromov and M\"uller \cite{im11tams} give equivalent conditions for adaptedness of smooth coordinates in two dimension.
+We refer to the paper \cite{im11tams} by Ikromov and M\"uller, which gives equivalent conditions for adaptedness of smooth coordinates in two dimensions.

-\begin{remark} In this paper, we focus on the functions $f$ of the form \eqref{eqn:1.5}.
-In this case, we have from the results in \cite{im11tams} that $f$ is expressed in an adapted coordinate and $d(f)=\max \{a,b\}$.
-Then Theorem \ref{thm:2.0} gives that the integral $Z_f(\varphi)(s)$ becomes a holomorphic function on the half-plane ${\rm Re}(s)>-1/d(f)$ and has a singularity at $s=-1/d(f)$ under the condition \eqref{eqn:2.1} on $\varphi$, which implies $h_0(f)=\min\{1/a,1/b\}$. \end{remark}
+\begin{remark} In this paper, we focus on functions $f$ of the form \eqref{eqn:1.5}.
+In this case, it follows from the results in \cite{im11tams} that $f$ is expressed in an adapted coordinate and $d(f)=\max \{a,b\}$.
+Then Theorem \ref{thm:2.0} implies that the integral $Z_f(\varphi)(s)$ becomes a holomorphic function on the half-plane ${\rm Re}(s)>-1/d(f)$ and has a singularity at $s=-1/d(f)$ under the condition \eqref{eqn:2.1} on $\varphi$, which implies $h_0(f)=\min\{1/a,1/b\}$. \end{remark}